sarahciston/codingcare/posts/guide.md

 ## 5. We all have skills to teach each other

->"There must be an ongoing recognition that [...] everyone contributes.
-These contributions are resources." –bell hooks
+"There must be an ongoing recognition that [...] everyone contributes.
+These contributions are resources."
+{: .quote }

+–bell hooks, *Teaching to Transgress*
+{: .quote .attrib }

 ### Remember what you already know